jstmoizz/lumora/README.md

 | Explore (select, keyboard-select, drag, persisted position, fallback) | Tested (Playwright) | Not tested in this environment | Not tested in this environment | Tested (manual) |
 | Mobile layout / touch | Not tested in this environment | Not tested in this environment | Not tested in this environment | Tested (manual) |

-Mobile Safari was verified manually by me, covering the areas above.
-Desktop Safari and Firefox were not — never treat those "Not tested" cells as passing.
+Mobile Safari was tested manually on a real device, covering the areas above.
+Desktop Safari and Firefox weren't — treat those "Not tested" cells as genuinely unverified, not passing.